Chart Color Schemes

 The level of cultural diversity witnessed in Shepparton - North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Shepparton-North, as per the data, exhibits above-average cultural diversity with 20.3% of its population born overseas and 20.6% using a language other than English at home.
-Christianity is the dominant religion in Shepparton-North, accounting for 51.6% of the population.
-Notably, the 'Other' religious category comprises 2.8%, slightly higher than the Rest of Vic's average of 2.7%.
+Shepparton-North, as per the data from the 2016 Census, exhibited above-average cultural diversity with 20.3% of its population born overseas and 20.6% speaking a language other than English at home.
+Christianity was the predominant religion in Shepparton-North, comprising 51.6% of its residents.
+Notably, the 'Other' religious category was overrepresented compared to the rest of Victoria, making up 2.8% versus 0.8%.

 Frequently Asked Questions - Diversity